SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 It gets better: Levi next tells the tale of "livered varnishes", which due to some impurity or other had the wrong color and texture.
-He looked at the assays of chromium oxide, and found that all the quality checks quoted 29.5%&hellip; _exactly._  Clearly somebody had forged the assay reports, or used a defective method, or an impure reagent to get "those so obviously suspicious but formally blameless results".
+He looked at the assays of chromium oxide, and found that all the quality checks quoted 29.5%&hellip; _exactly._  Clearly somebody had either forged the assay reports, or used a defective method, or had an impure reagent to get "those so obviously suspicious but formally blameless results".

 It also turned out the recipe card had said "2 or 3 drops" of chromate, but was so stained and worn